Vincent-Chan/Link-Prediction-using-DeepWalk-and-Node2Vec-algorithm-for-Social-Network-Mining/README.md

 * Project2_Social_Network_Mining_Spring2024.pdf: the description of this project
 * data: the folder that contains the training dataset, the validation dataset and the testing dataset
 * submission: the submission for this project
+* DeepWalk.pdf: the research paper on DeepWalk
+* Node2Vec.pdf: the reserach paper on Node2Vec

 ---